What you build

 drifts and network delays are bounded.
 However, bounding clock drifts and

 network delays is not an easy job.
-Hence, QueryPolicy.LEADER_LEASE
+Hence, QueryPolicy.LEADER_LEASE may cause

 reading stale data if a Raft node still considers itself as the leader because